ZACKHADD/Data_Codes_Steps/Overview Subjects/dbt/dbt on snowflake.md

  This defs object must be named **defs** or passed explicitly in a __init__.py if we're doing something more advanced.

- #### Dagster paradigm :
+ #### Dagster paradigm in our scenario:

 Dagster uses in its core assets.
 We call it asset-centric in oposition to task-centric (such as Airflow) ! we define an asset that dagster will run later manually, using a schedule or using a sensor.
 When we define an asset, we define inside it also the logic that produces this asset (as a python function), for example :

 ```python